tom-doerr/meta_neural_networks/README.md

 ```

 # Analyze Expert Threshold
-To get the accuracy values for different offsets, run
+To get the accuracy values for different offsets, run:
 ```
 ./generate_switch_threshold_accuracy.sh
 ```
-This will write the threshold and corrosponding accuracy to `plotting/switch_threshold_accuracy`.
+This will write the threshold and corresponding accuracy to `plotting/switch_threshold_accuracy`.